muflone/watchpage/README.md

     with a new pattern (specified using `WITH:`)
   - `REGEX SEARCH`: return the first regular expression match
   - `JSON DICT`: return the value from a JSON dict with the specified key
-  - `JSON_LIST_VALUE`: return the value from a JSON list with the specified index
+  - `JSON LIST`: return the value from a JSON list with the specified index
 - `HEADERS`: a dictionary with the headers to set for the request
 - `STATUS`: a boolean value (true/false) to enable or disable the target